Connect to Azure virtual networks from Azure Logic Apps by using an integration service environment (ISE)

 Important: You can only perform this injection when you create your ISE.

-To create resources in your environment, your ISE needs four empty subnets that aren't delegated to any service.
+To create and deploy resources in your environment, your ISE needs four empty subnets that aren't delegated to any service.
 You can't change these subnet addresses after you create your environment.
 Each subnet must meet these criteria: